Mastodon

 The queen, may she reign forever, was very fond of that one lately.

 Unfortunately, being magical creatures, a beheading wasn’t always lethal.
-She’d met a few Dullahan, forced to spend eternity carrying their heads under an arm wherever they went, as a sign of punishment.
+She’d met a few Dullahan, forced to spend eternity carrying their heads under an arm wherever they went as a sign of punishment.
 They usually had their wings clipped, as well, forcing them to walk forever after.

 Sophorica’s reverie was interrupted by a knock at the door.
-She quickly stood and looked at herself in the mirror, as it wouldn’t do to let her jailer think she was having an effect.
+She quickly stood and looked at herself in the mirror, since it wouldn’t do to let her jailer think she was having an effect.

 Sophorica was currently human in shape and size, with long, curled, golden hair.
 In deference to her high-born nature, she wore her ears long and pointed, to advertise to the lesser races the need to treat her with respect.
 Similarly, her long, insect-like wings were also visible, to remind them of who and what she was, each of them translucent and sparkling.
 She wore a figure-hugging, knee-length blue and gold dress, showing off the curvaceous feminine features her current form possessed.
 Her shoes were the slip-on kind, with high heels, matching the motif of her dress.